 Integrative Medicine to Withdraw and Detoxify from Nicotine

-Approximately 21% of the general population in the USA smokes, but rates of smokers among people with PTSD rise to over 45%.
+Approximately 21% of the general population in the USA have a tobacco addiction, but rates of smokers among people with PTSD rise to over 45%.
 American Indians and African-Americans have the highest percentage of smokers at 32.8% and 19.1%, respectively, followed by Whites at 17.4%, Hispanics at 14.1%, and Asian/Pacific Islanders at 8.1%.

-Understanding the role and rituals of tobacco use by clients enhances methods used to withdraw, detoxify and eliminate, reduce or replace nicotine.
+Understanding the role and rituals of Tobacco Addiction by clients enhances methods used to withdraw, detoxify and eliminate, reduce or replace nicotine.
 This protocol is a template that can be used as an approach for withdrawal from any substance.

 Withdrawal from nicotine generally begins within 30 minutes of smoking the last cigarette and symptoms peak physically within three days and last for at least four weeks.
 An integrative approach includes activities that address physical, mental, emotional, and spiritual needs.

 Diet to support withdrawal from tobacco addiction

 Preparation begins with diet and balancing blood sugar and oral needs by eating high protein meals every 3-4 hours.
 Especially useful are choline-rich foods such as eggs, liver, and fish.
 Suck on a licorice root stick between meals when necessary (the root not the candy).
 Receive the NADA Acupuncture or Acupressure detoxification protocol and use a Cranial Electrical Stimulation unit as often as needed throughout the day.
 Use Binaural beat music technology.
 Hemi-Sync® has created a “Freedom from Smoking” recording that combines both verbal and binaural beat cues that synchronize brain hemispheres.